acarteas/FileCache/README.md

 Version 3 allows for the building of custom caching schemes.
 The first release contains two caching schemes, `Basic` and `Hashed`.

-The Basic scheme is the tried-and-truescheme employed in all prior versions of FC.
-When using the Basic scheme, file names are taking from the cache key.
+The Basic scheme is the tried-and-true scheme employed in all prior versions of FC.
+When using the Basic scheme, file names are taken from the cache key.
 For example, executing the command ```simpleCache["foo"] = foo;``` will create a ```foo.dat``` file to store the value of foo.
 This plaintext conversion can be convenient when debugging or when accessing FC cache values from outside of FC.
 However, it also has the